 For the most special hostel experience, choose prison luxury.
 Double and triple rooms, air conditioning, free bed linen and towels, shared bathroom, separately for women and men, and free wi-fi.

 We have an excellent swimmer in Slovenia.
 It goes by the name of Martin Strel.
-He’s the first person that swam from Africa to Europe.
+He was the first person that swam from Africa to Europe.
 He’s the first person to swim the entire Mississippi, and he is the first person to swim the whole Donava.

 Slovenians are also very good at sports in general and also at Olympics.
 The first time they participated was in 1992.
 So far, we have brought home seven gold medals, 12 silver ones, and 19 bronze ones, and general Slovenia is also very good in handball judo and martial arts in general and skiing, particularly skiing.